 Yes, Pawnbrokers are governed by all of the major federal laws that apply to entities designed as financial institutions.
 The federal laws that regulate the pawn industry are Patriot Act, Truth in Lending Act, Equal Credit Opportunity Act, as well as Data Privacy and Safeguard of consumer information as part of the Federal Trade Commission (FTC) Rules.
 Pawn shops that deal in firearms are regulated by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
 Pawn shops may also be Federal Firearms License holders.
 States have regulated the pawn industry for decades, and most pawnbrokers are licensed and regulated by local authorities as well.

-Less than one tenth of one percent of all pawned merchandise is identified as stolen goods.
-That’s because customers must provide positive identification and a complete description of the merchandise.
+We follow all state pawn shop laws, this includes downloading the items we buy to Utah's database and holding it for at least 16 days to ensure the items are not stolen.
+Customers must provide positive identification showing that they are at least 18 years old and give a complete description of the merchandise.
 This information is then regularly transmitted to law enforcement, which dramatically decreases the likelihood that a thief would bring stolen merchandise to a pawn store.